Blow Molding

 Injection Blow Molding

-The next step is where the preform is rotated and clamped onto the blow mold.
-Then through an opening in the core rod, pressured air is pumped to inflate the preform which assumes the surrounding design shape.
-When cooling has taken effect, an opening in the blow mold facilitates rotation of the core rod to the ejection phase.
+Next, the preform is rotated and securely clamped onto the blow mold.
+Through an opening in the core rod, pressurized air is introduced to inflate the preform, enabling it to conform to the shape of the surrounding mold.
+Once the preform cools, an opening in the blow mold allows the core rod to rotate, advancing the product to the ejection phase.

 Stretch Blow Molding Process